Profiling the Linux kernel

 If you do not include the kernel in the images in the capture options dialog box, the statistics generated by the kernel are not aligned with source code in the Analysis Reports.
 Before you can include the Linux kernel in the Program Images section of the Capture options dialog, you must build a version of

 To profile the Linux kernel, follow these steps:

-Enter the following command to enable you to change
+- Enter the following command to change a menu setting: make ARCH=arm CROSS_COMPILE=$(CROSS_TOOLS}/bin/arm-linux-gnueabihf- menuconfig

-NoteYou can profile a driver by either statically linking it into the kernel image or by adding the module as an image in the Capture & Analysis Options dialog box.
+NoteYou can profile drivers using this method.
+Statically link the driver into the kernel image or add the module as an image in the capture options dialog box.

-- Open the Capture & Analysis Options dialog box.
+- Click the Capture options button to open the Capture & Analysis dialog box.

 - Click the Add ELF image... button in the Program Images section.

-- Navigate to your vmlinux file and select it.
+- Navigate to you vmlinux file and select.